erincameron11/health-information/README.md

 ---

 ## Unit Testing
-All unit tests are contained with the file `index.test.js`.
+* All unit tests are contained with the file `index.test.js`.
+* The file `index.test.js` contains an outline of each unit test performed, expected result, and suggested code improvements to the initial function to accommodate numbers that are multiples of both 3 and 5.

 ### Setup
 Clone this github repo in your terminal & navigate to the folder `unit-test`